History of the Long Island Rail Road: Branches to the north and south shores

 In 1851, under the General Railroad Act, the Hicksville and Cold Spring Branch Railroad was organized to build a line running northeast from Hicksville to Cold Spring.
 Oliver Charlick was motivated to build the line because of his fear of competition.
 The railroad was chartered on November 7, 1853, and it was completed to Syosset by July 3, 1854, and the right-of-way to Cold Spring Harbor was graded to White Oak Tree.
 This line was leased by the LIRR and was successful, tapping the rich farmland of the central North Shore.
 Syosset got almost all of its ridership from the villages of Oyster Bay, Huntington and Northport.

 However, it was not yet complete.
 The line was intended to go to through White Oak Tree, present-day Laurel Hill before going to Cold Spring Harbor.
-There was not money for the project, and the LIRR got an extension from the Legislature in February 1858.
+There was insufficient funding for the project, and the LIRR got an extension from the Legislature in February 1858.
 Because of the Civil War the extension was impractical.
 The Hicksville and Cold Spring Branch Railroad had legislative approval to run as far as Cold Spring Harbor, but Charlick wanted an extension to Huntington.
 As a result, permission for the three miles of right-of-way had to be obtained.
 The iron to extend the railroad had been purchased in February 1866.
 The right-of-way began to be graded in May 1867.
 The right-of way and track that was once intended to terminate at Cold Spring Harbor was abandoned and a new right-of-way running east was built.